 Method 3: Remove Core Blocks in WordPress

-To remove a core WordPress block, you will need to add a PHP code snippet to your theme files, which can break your site or make it inaccessible if you make a mistake.
+To remove a core WordPress block, you will need to add a PHP code snippet.
+While you could add this code to your theme’s functions.php file, we strongly recommend against it.

 That is why we recommend using WPCode instead.
-It is the best WordPress code snippets plugin on the market and the safest way to add custom code to your website.
+It is the best plugin to safely add custom features to WordPress using code snippets.
+It helps you reduce the number of plugins on your site by replacing them with lightweight snippets.

 First, you need to install and activate the WPCode plugin.
 For details, see our beginner’s guide on how to install a WordPress plugin.